scottfr/SystemsBook/Applied/applied.md

 This model hopefully provides an additional sense of the importance of soft variables in some models.
 Quite often soft variable are the real key to understanding what's really happening in the web of extended interactions.

-This model, like so many others, serves to point out how true Pogo really was.
+This model, like so many others, also serves to point out how true Pogo really was.
 "We have met the enemy and he is us!"

 ## Are There Limits ##